A Collaboration of Districts in the TST-BOCES Region and Ithaca College's Education Department

 As part of joining the Teacher Research Fellow Inquiry Group, Fellows are committing to the following professional activities.
 Each Fellow will

-• Attend monthly meetings (2 hours each), throughout the academic year, tentatively scheduled for the second Tuesday of the month at 4:00 p.m. or later.
+- Attend monthly meetings (2 hours each), throughout the academic year, tentatively scheduled for the first or second Tuesday of the month at 4:00 p.m. or later.

 In exchange for their work, Teacher Research Fellows will receive a stipend of $500 at the conclusion of the year.

 In addition, Fellows will enjoy the following benefits:

 - greater familiarity with current research in the field of teacher inquiry and in the area(s) of their research projects;